AMSC-24-25/08-mg-team-08-mg/README.md

 \end{cases}
 $$

-The solution is achieved using a **Multigrid Method**, which accelerates convergence by addressing errors across different scales, combined with the **Gauss-Seidel iterative method** for smoothing.
+The solution is achieved using a **Multigrid Method**, which accelerates convergence by addressing errors across different scales, combined with the **Jacobi iterative method** for smoothing.
 The implementation also supports parallelization using OpenMP for improved performance.

 ---